mhnaufal/see-plus-plus/README.md

    Class need **at least one constructor** and **exactly one destructor**.

    **Const correctness**: `const` after function name state that this function does not change the object.
 It's not only for functions but other things to correct too.
+Only available for member functions!
    example:
    ```c++
    const std::string name() const {